Dallas Wings vs. Indiana Fever: Betting Trends, Record ATS, Home/Road Splits

 Wings Season Stats

-- The Wings are giving up 83.9 points per game this year (ninth-ranked in WNBA), but they've really thrived on offense, posting 86.5 points per contest (third-best).
+- The Wings have been lifted by their offense, as they rank third-best in the WNBA by tallying 87.1 points per game.
+They rank ninth in the league in points allowed (84.4 per contest).

-- Dallas has been getting things done when it comes to rebounding this season, ranking best in the WNBA in rebounds per game (38.7) and second-best in rebounds allowed per contest (32.2).
+- Dallas is thriving in terms of rebounding, as it ranks best in the league in boards (38.6 per game) and best in boards allowed (32.1 per contest).

-- So far this season, the Wings rank fifth in the league in assists, delivering 19.8 per game.
+- The Wings rank fifth in the WNBA with 19.9 dimes per contest.

-- Dallas is committing 13.1 turnovers per game (fifth-ranked in WNBA) this year, while forcing 13.6 turnovers per contest (fourth-ranked).
+- Dallas is committing 13.1 turnovers per game (fifth-ranked in league).
+It is forcing 13.5 turnovers per contest (fourth-ranked).

-- The Wings rank worst in the WNBA with a 31.2% shooting percentage from downtown.
-Meanwhile, they are making 6.6 three-pointers per game (ninth-ranked in league).
+- The Wings rank worst in the WNBA with a 32.1% shooting percentage from downtown.
+Meanwhile, they are draining 6.8 three-pointers per game (seventh-ranked in league).

-- Dallas ranks ninth in the WNBA with 8.0 treys allowed per game this season.
-Meanwhile, it ranks ninth with a 35.5% shooting percentage allowed from three-point land.
+- Dallas has struggled against three-pointers this year, ranking third-worst in the WNBA in treys allowed per game (8.1) and third-worst in three-point percentage allowed (35.7%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.